South Africa: Land of Contrasts

 Travel to the top of Table Mountain by cable car to enjoy spectacular views, visit hip beaches like Clifton, lunch in busy Sea Point, check out the colourful Muslim quarter of Bo- Kaap and sample the nightlife and many different ethnic eateries after hours in busy Long Street.

 The bustling V&A Waterfront is famous for its al fresco dining, shopping and free entertainment.
-It’s home to The Table Bay, a member of Leading Hotels of the World, which enjoys a waterfront location at the centre of the action.
+It’s home to The Table Bay, a legendary hotel, which enjoys a waterfront location at the centre of the action.
 The hotel serves arguably the best high tea in the country and a selection of African fusion dishes at its Camissa restaurant, and also runs some fascinating urban foraging experiences.

 The picturesque Table Bay has plenty to see and do